firefox-devtools/debugger/docs/getting-setup.md

 Ask in our [slack] channel or file an issue [issue][yarn-run-firefox-fails] here.

+Here is a list of some of the [most common issues][most-common-issues]

 ### Next Steps

 Try this [first activity][first-activity] if you want to start debugging the debugger! :clap: